Thitav/zer0day-shop/README.md

 # Zer0Day Shop

-A shop made for Grey Hack game
+A shop made for the game Grey Hack

-# TODO
-  - Display rankings at main menu
-  - Add more options to the search and sort system

-# Known issues
-  - None
+### ⚠️ Disclaimer ⚠️

+This project is abandoned, feel free to use all its code on your projects.